 - Add maraschino cherry as Rudolph’s nose (you can also use a red candy for the reindeer’s nose.)

-- Give Rudolph eyes by placing two slices of bananas on the rice cake and then topping with a chocolate chip.
+- Give Rudolph eyes by placing two slices of bananas on the rice cake and then topping each slice of banana with a chocolate chip.

 Candy Cane Pizza

 We have pizza night weekly at our house and this is the PERFECT pizza for Friday’s in December.
 It is also perfect for the kids to shape and decorate themselves.
 In fact the year this mom had pneumonia, the kids handled Christmas Eve Dinner themselves and made a Candy Cane Pizza.
 To me, this pizza saved our Christmas celebration.